-Pigues earned a bachelor's degree in electrical engineering from Christian Brothers University, where he was the first recipient of the university's Distinguished Young Alumnus Award.
+Pigues earned a B.S. in electrical engineering from Christian Brothers University, where he was the first recipient of the university's Distinguished Young Alumnus Award.
 He also earned an MBA from the University of North Carolina Kenan-Flagler Business School and undertook additional graduate business studies at Manchester University in the United Kingdom.